Moses Trusting God at the Red Sea: When You’re Trapped and Terrified

 You turn around and see the dust cloud first.
 Then you hear the rumble.
 Then you see them—the Egyptian army, complete with chariots and weapons, bearing down on you.

-Exodus 14:10-12 captures the moment perfectly (and honestly, it’s kind of painful to read): “As Pharaoh approached, the Israelites looked up, and there were the Egyptians, marching after them.
-They were terrified and cried out to the Lord.
-They said to Moses, ‘Was it because there were no graves in Egypt that you brought us to the desert to die?'”
+“As Pharaoh approached, the Israelites looked up, and there were the Egyptians, marching after them.
+They were terrified and cried out to the Lord.”

-They continued: “What have you done to us by bringing us out of Egypt?
+“What have you done to us by bringing us out of Egypt?
 Didn’t we say to you in Egypt, ‘Leave us alone; let us serve the Egyptians’?
 It would have been better for us to serve the Egyptians than to die in the desert!”

 Their fear response included:

-- Blaming their leader Moses for the crisis
+- Blaming Moses for the crisis

 Moses’ Response: The Faith That Changes Everything